lowcomote/jsonschemadsl.parent/README.md

 ## Installation

-An installation guide is available [here](tutorials/JSchemaDSLInstallationTutorial.pdf)
+The latest version of the installation guide is available [here](tutorials/JSchemaDSLInstallationTutorial.pdf)

-## JSON Schema DSL Examples.
+## Examples.
-Once you have complete the installation, you can open it and start working.
+This section introduces a list of working examples.
+The list is continuously updated.

+### Hello World examples.
+A list of trivial examples is available [here](TODO).
+Such trivial examples will help you to understand the overall approach and its steps, as documented in [1]

 In the folder /samples/shipyardSchemas,  different versions of the [Shipyard](https://github.com/keptn/spec/blob/master/shipyard.md) JSON Schema can be found.
 As a practice, a new simple project can be created for each version in the installed Eclipse .
 Create a new file inside it, with the same name and extension (.jschema).
 You will asked